ritchie46/ritchievink.com/content/post/normalizing_flows.md

 Variational inference has got some very cool advantages compared to [MCMC]({{< ref "post/variational_inference.md" >}}), such as scalability and modulare usage in combination with deep learning, but it has also got some disadvantages.
 As we don't know the optimal ELBO (the loss we optimize in VI), we don't know if we are 'close' to the true posterior, and this constraint of 'easy' parameterizable distributions used as family for $Q(z)$ often leads us to use distributions that aren't expressive enough for the true non-gaussian real world.

 This post we'll explore a technique called **normalizing flows**.
 With NF are able to transform an 'easy' paramaterizable base distribution in a more complex approximation for the posterior distribution.
 This is done by passing the base distribution through a series of transformations (the flow part).
-One of the definitions of a probability distribution is that the integral sums to one $\int P(x) dx = 1$.
+One of the definitions of a probability distribution is that the integral sums to one $\int_{-\infty}^{\infty} P(x) dx = 1$.
 A transformation can break this requirement, therefore we need to **normalize** $P(x)$ after the transformation.

 ## 1. Change of variables
 First we are going to look at some basics.
 We are going to start of with basis distribution $\mathcal{N}(\mu=1, \sigma=0.1)$.
 In the code snippet below ([the whole jupyter notebook is on github](https://github.com/ritchie46/vanilla-machine-learning/tree/master/bayesian/normalizing_flows)) we define this distribution in python and we apply a nummerical integral with `np.trapz` to validate the integral summing to 1.